Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Results

-Figure~\ref{fig:smatrix} compares the $S$-matrix modulus $|S_l|$ and phase $\arg(S_l)$ obtained from BiLNN and Numerov wave functions for proton scattering on \nuc{208}{Pb} at three representative energies: 27~MeV (left column), 83~MeV (center column), and 157~MeV (right column).
-The top row [panels (a)--(c)] displays $|S_l|$ as a function of partial wave $l$.
-At the lowest energy $E = 27$~MeV [panel~(a)], the $S$-matrix modulus shows a complex oscillatory pattern at low $l$, with $|S_l|$ varying between 0.4 and 0.75 for $l \lesssim 10$, reflecting interference between nuclear and Coulomb amplitudes in this strongly absorbing regime.
-Beyond $l \approx 12$, the transition to transparency ($|S_l| \approx 1$) is sharp, occurring over just 2--3 partial waves.
-At intermediate energy $E = 83$~MeV [panel~(b)], the absorption region extends to higher partial waves ($l \lesssim 14$), with $|S_l|$ showing similar oscillatory structure in the interior region before the sharp rise to unity.
-At the highest energy $E = 157$~MeV [panel~(c)], the grazing angular momentum shifts further to $l_g \approx 20$, and the oscillatory pattern in $|S_l|$ becomes more pronounced, with values dropping as low as 0.3 before recovering.
+Figure~\ref{fig:smatrix} compares the $S$-matrix modulus $|S_l|$ and phase $\arg(S_l)$ obtained from BiLNN and Numerov wave functions for proton scattering on \nuc{208}{Pb} at three representative energies: 18~MeV, 75~MeV, and 197~MeV, arranged in rows from top to bottom.
+For each energy, the left panels display $|S_l|$ as a function of partial wave $l$ with a ratio sub-panel $|S_l^{\mathrm{pred}}|/|S_l^{\mathrm{Numerov}}|$ underneath, and the right panels show $\arg(S_l)$.
+At the lowest energy $E = 18$~MeV [panel~(a)], the $S$-matrix modulus shows a complex oscillatory pattern at low $l$, with $|S_l|$ varying between 0.4 and 0.9 for $l \lesssim 8$, reflecting interference between nuclear and Coulomb amplitudes in this strongly absorbing regime.
+Beyond $l \approx 8$, the transition to transparency ($|S_l| \approx 1$) is sharp, occurring over just 2--3 partial waves.
+At intermediate energy $E = 75$~MeV [panel~(c)], the absorption region extends to higher partial waves ($l \lesssim 14$), with $|S_l|$ showing oscillatory structure in the interior region before the sharp rise to unity.
+At the highest energy $E = 197$~MeV [panel~(e)], the grazing angular momentum shifts further to $l_g \approx 22$, and the oscillatory pattern in $|S_l|$ becomes more pronounced, with values dropping as low as 0.2 before recovering.
 This energy-dependent shift of the absorption edge reflects the increasing classical impact parameter $b = l/k$ at higher energies, with the grazing condition $b \approx R$ determining where the projectile trajectory begins to miss the nuclear volume.
-The BiLNN predictions (red squares) overlay the Numerov reference values (blue circles) with excellent agreement across all partial waves, accurately capturing the oscillatory structure, absorption depth, and transition sharpness.
-The bottom row [panels (d)--(f)] shows the $S$-matrix phase $\arg(S_l)$, which encodes the combined nuclear and Coulomb phase shifts.
-At low energies [panel~(d)], the phase exhibits rapid variation with $l$, starting near $+2$ radians at $l=0$ and dropping sharply to $-2$ radians around $l \approx 6$ before recovering to zero at high $l$.
-At higher energies [panels (e) and (f)], the phase variation becomes smoother but extends to higher $l$ values before asymptoting to zero.
-The network reproduces these phase patterns with high fidelity, which is crucial since even small phase errors would produce significant deviations in the interference patterns of the cross section.
+The BiLNN predictions (red squares) overlay the Numerov reference values (blue circles) agreeing within 0.5\% for strongly absorbed waves ($l < l_g$) and 0.3\% for peripheral waves ($l > l_g$), accurately capturing the oscillatory structure, absorption depth, and transition sharpness.
+The ratio sub-panels beneath each $|S_l|$ plot quantitatively confirm this agreement, with $|S_l^{\mathrm{pred}}|/|S_l^{\mathrm{Numerov}}|$ clustering tightly around unity across all partial waves and energies.
+The right panels [(b), (d), (f)] show the $S$-matrix phase $\arg(S_l)$, which encodes the combined nuclear and Coulomb phase shifts.
+At low energies [panel~(b)], the phase exhibits rapid variation with $l$, starting near $+2$ radians at $l=0$ and dropping sharply to $-2$ radians around $l \approx 6$ before recovering to zero at high $l$.
+At higher energies [panels (d) and (f)], the phase variation becomes smoother but extends to higher $l$ values before asymptoting to zero.
+The complex $S$-matrix $S_l = |S_l|\,e^{2i\delta_l}$ is reproduced with a sub-percent relative error $|S_l^{\mathrm{pred}} - S_l^{\mathrm{Numerov}}|/|S_l^{\mathrm{Numerov}}|$, so both the modulus and the phase are captured.
+This is crucial since even small phase errors would produce significant deviations in the interference patterns of the cross section, as confirmed by the cross-section comparisons in Figs.~\ref{fig:proton_xsec}--\ref{fig:neutron_xsec}.